photex/ziege/README.md

 Currently I'm testing ziege on Windows 11 and Linux (AlmaLinux 9.4) and using it to build ziege itself.
 I've tested zeige with some other repositories such as [zig-gamedev](https://github.com/zig-gamedev/zig-gamedev), [sokol-zig-imgui-sample](https://github.com/floooh/sokol-zig-imgui-sample/), and the [delve-framework](https://github.com/Interrupt/delve-framework/).

+> Note for cmd.exe users: For whatever reason, a symlink or copy of ziege.exe that is renamed to zig.exe or zls.exe will always get resolved as 'ziege.exe' when running the program.
+It only seems to affect you when you let cmd.exe resolve their location via %PATH%.
+If you use an absolute path to them *including the .exe file extension* then it would work.
+> As a workaround for that (if you aren't willing to use pwsh/powershell) I have added two batch files to this repo that you can place somewhere in your %PATH% instead.

 ## Modes

 ### Zig mode

 In this mode, ziege is a proxy for a specific zig release.
-When ziege is named 'zig' or if run using a symlink named 'zig' this mode is activated.
+This mode is activated when ziege is named 'zig' (either via a symlink or by making a copy), or if you run ziege with the `+zig` launcher arg.

 Ziege will try and determine the zig version to proxy by reading a file named `.zigversion` in the current working directory.
 If that is not found *ziege will create this file and use the current nightly version of zig*.